mbirth/AcrosticSolver/README.md

 TTTTUU
 ```

-You should write it into the `SQUARE` variable like this:
+You should write it into the `SQUARE` variable like this (order of letters doesn't matter!):

 ```
 SQUARE="AAACCCCEEEEEEEEIILLMRRRRRRSSSSTTTTUU"